Aiguilles de Bavella

 The Aiguilles de Bavella (I Forchi di Bavedda; Needles of Bavella) are rocky spikes of red granite that dominate the hill of the same name on the island of Corsica in France.
 At 1218 m, the hill connects the Alta Rocca to the east coast of Corsica.

 This massif is smaller yet much more popular than the "aiguilles de Popolasca".
 The site is characterized by jagged peaks, large rock walls and pine trees twisted by the wind.
+It is a popular spot for hiking and rock climbing.

 Located in the centre of the "Massif de Bavella", are the seven "tours d'Asinau," or towers of Asinau, the actual "needles".
 These are traditionally numbered from south to north: